--This is not a place to write in my standards.
+- Then, this is not a place to write to my standards.

 Lesson Plan Template: #1 Big Picture

 I start with the big picture.
-This is the big ideas I am focusing on this week.
+These are the big ideas I am focusing on this week.
 These usually come straight from our curriculum map.
 I do not write in the standard, because this is my glance.
 The best part about this step is the size.
 It remains in my eyesight and my mind with every glance.
-It is important that everything fit onto one screen and that these remain the first thing I think about and see.
+It is important that everything fits onto one screen and that these remain the first thing I think about and see.